Gateway Regional Center

 Other cities, including Vancouver, B.C. and Chicago, have examples that they tout which, while pushing the envelope, don’t yet rise to the level of the above description.
 In Portland, there is one opportunity like no other in the metro area; an opportunity offering location, accessibility, infrastructure, demographics (population, make-up, and jobs—existing and potential), and availability that are unparalleled.
 This is the currently nascent and underdeveloped Gateway Regional Center in East Portland.

 1. The Gateway URA consists of approx. 650 acres.
-It lies at the confluence of two Interstate freeways, and is the epicenter of Portland’s MAX light rail system (red, blue, Airport, and soon, green lines).
+It lies at the confluence of two Interstate freeways, and is the epicenter of Portland’s MAX light rail system (the red, blue, and green lines all stop at the Gateway Transit Center).

-2. Metro designated Gateway as a Regional Center and projects it to be the most accessible location in the metropolitan region by the year 2017.
+2. Metro designated Gateway as a Regional Center and projects that it will be the most accessible location in the metropolitan region by the year 2017.

 4. The demographics of the area reveal the following:

 a.
 The Gateway URA is surrounded by some of the most densely populated neighborhoods in the State of Oregon (David Douglas High School is the largest in the State and Reynolds High School is second).
-Yet the Gateway URA is sparsely populated.
+Yet the Gateway URA is zoned to be very densely populated but much of that development has yet to be occur.

 b.
 To the north of Gateway lie the Portland International Airport, Airport Way URA, and Cascade Station, with more than 14,000 jobs to date.
 Because of flight patterns, the nearest housing opportunity for this employment base is Gateway, which is already connected by rail.
 Metro planner Sonny Condor’s economic modeling tools project that an infrastructure investment in Gateway would yield far more jobs and housing units than in any other Metro-designated Regional Center.